RichardLW6/Tealeaf_Week1/README.md

-# README #
+# TEALEAF WEEK 1 #

-Making my first updates to the README file.
+The exercises and practice problems for TeaLeaf Week 1